WellyBelly/Object-Oriented-JS/README.md

 ### Assignment 2:

-  For reviewing

-   Use this link to load the page: https://wellybelly.github.io/OOBP/Assignment_2/
+   - Use this link to load the page: https://wellybelly.github.io/OOBP/Assignment_2/

   OR

-   Download/Clone the repo and run the web page from a web server, due to browser security restrictions the JSON file cannot be accessed otherwise.
+   - Download/Clone the repo and run the web page from a web server, due to browser security restrictions the JSON file cannot be accessed otherwise.
    A simple way to do it:
    Make sure you have Node.js installed and then install a development server